 Feeling anxious on a regular basis is a large part of being autistic (or having Asperger’s).
 There are many ways to reduce this anxiety, but it will always be a part of our lives.
-Feeling anxious occasionally is perfectly normal and healthy but it becomes a major issue if it happens all the time.
-What is Anxiety?
-Anxiety is a feeling of nervousness/fear about something that is happening in the near future.
-You could often choose to run away from the thing that is making you anxious (if you really had to).
-But it is often too important for you to run from, and you have to fight it.
-This is often called fight or flight.
-You will usually feel the greatest anxiety, the closer you are to starting the thing that is making you anxious.
-Anxiety can have many negative affects such as:
+Feeling anxious occasionally is perfectly normal and healthy, but it becomes a major issue if it happens all the time.

-- An unpleasant tingling feeling (e.g. in your arms or pins and needles)
+- An unpleasant tingling feeling (e.g. in our arms, or pins and needles)

 - A very fast heart rate